 I take graduate students through both the Ecology, Evolutionary Biology, and Behavior Program and the Department of Integrative Biology.

-The initial hire is for one year, with potential for an additional year of funding upon satisfactory review of progress.
+The initial hire is for one year with an additional year of funding contingent upon satisfactory progress.
 The position will be based in the Department of Integrative Biology at Michigan State University.
-Start date is negotiable, but the ideal is winter or spring 2017.
+Start date is negotiable and position is open until filled.

 Applicants should have a PhD in ecology, evolution, genetics, bioinformatics, or related fields.
 We are looking for a creative and talented scientist with a good publication record and excellent organizational and communication skills.
 We are especially interested in candidates with a strong computational background and previous experience with next-generation sequencing data analysis.
 Experience working in the Unix environment is essential and familiarity with one or several programming languages is highly desirable.